-Marianne Lettieri has created a beautiful installation in response to 2 Corinthians 8:1-9 and the theme of poverty.
+Bay Area artist Marianne Lettieri's beautiful installation "Emptied and Consumed" is a response to 2 Corinthians 8:1-9 and the theme of "poverty."

-I am not commanding you, but I want to test the sincerity of your love by comparing it with the earnestness of others.
-For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake he became poor, so that you through his poverty might become rich.
+8 I speak not by commandment, but by occasion of the forwardness of others, and to prove the sincerity of your love.
+9 For ye know the grace of our Lord Jesus Christ, that, though he was rich, yet for your sakes he became poor, that ye through his poverty might be rich.

 Marianne Lettieri creates art with everyday objects that reveal the passage of time through repetitive use and daily routines.
 Her mixed media constructions explore the preoccupations and temporality of life and investigate value systems associated with materials and artifacts.
 She lives and works in the San Francisco Bay Area.
 Her artwork is in the collections of the City of Palo Alto, California, Oracle Corporation, San Jose Museum of Quilts and Textiles, and International Museum of Collage, Assemblage and Construction.
 She has an M.F.A. in Spatial Arts from San Jose State University and B.F.A. in Drawing and Printmaking from University of Florida.
 Marianne is a member of the board of directors for Christians in the Visual Arts.